thomashondema/composer-local-dependency-dev/README.md

 In conclusion, the choice of method depends on the specific needs of the project and the team's workflow.
 Personally, I prefer Method 3 as it allows for easy versioning of the packages and can be used to manage dependencies across multiple projects.
-However, for smaller projects or projects that do not require complex dependencies I use Method 1.
+However, for smaller projects or projects that do not require complex dependencies, I use Method 1.

 ## Notable alternatives